libsidplayfp/VICE-testprogs/printer/mps801/readme.txt

    for more information statement.

 ------------------------------------------------------------------------------

-When an odd number of CHR$(34) is detected in a line, the control codes $00-$1F and $80-$9F will be made visible by printing a reverse character for each of these controls.
-This will continue until an even number of quotes [CHR$(34)] has been received or until end of this line.

 When an odd number of CHR$(34) is detected in a line, the control codes $00-$1F and $80-$9F will be made visible by printing a